turbinelabs/handbook-template/templates/Hiring Documents/Guide to Your Equity.md

 The discount is a fixed percentage (20% for {{.company_name}}) that the investors will get when the debt is converted into equity.
 The cap is a maximum valuation that the first investors will have to pay for the stock.
 The debt converts to stock at whichever is lower: 80% of the price of the next round or the valuation cap.

-For {{.company_name}}’s fundraise:
+For {{.company_name_possessive}} fundraise:

 $175,000 was raised on notes with a cap of $5m

 $1,683,555 was raised on notes with a cap of $6m

-Anyone is always welcome to ask {{.ceo_name}}, our CEO, any questions they have about their options, {{.company_name}}’s fundraising, or anything else related to equity at {{.company_name}}.
+Anyone is always welcome to ask {{.ceo_name}}, our CEO, any questions they have about their options, {{.company_name_possessive}} fundraising, or anything else related to equity at {{.company_name}}.
 However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because there are complex legal and tax requirements that may apply.